bredele/band/README.md

   Cluster management for nodejs.

-  That is my attempt to reinvent the wheel and to have a better appreciation and understanding of how clusters work in nodejs and what makes a good one.
+  Band is my attempt to reinvent the wheel and to have a better appreciation and understanding of how clusters work in nodejs and what makes a good one.

   If you need a multi-core management server, you should proably use [cluster](https://github.com/learnboost/cluster) which seems pretty legit.

 ## Installation

-nodejs:

     $ npm install band

 ## Distribution

+  According the nodejs doc, a `worker` created by a cluster is is a process spawned using `child_process.fork` which can share sockets with other workers.

 ### default